 After my first few years at Deloitte, I was given an opportunity to lead the governance part of Risk Advisory as a senior manager.
 I was very eager for this growth opportunity and to jump outside my comfort zone.
 I am always looking to try new things because it’s exciting!

-One opportunity that has stood out the most to me in my career with Deloitte was when I was invited to attend a summit programme in Italy.
+One opportunity that has stood out the most to me in my career with Deloitte was when I was invited to attend a summit program in Italy.
 I was given the chance to meet people from across the world who were governance leaders and connect with and learn from them.
 That experience made a huge difference in my career, as I was able to take my learnings from that summit and develop as a governance and internal audit leader.

-One of my favourite things about Deloitte is that we are not stagnant; there are always new opportunities and challenges to take on.
+One of my favorite things about Deloitte is that we are not stagnant; there are always new opportunities and challenges to take on.
 It’s important that we raise our hands when these opportunities come and be ready to step outside our comfort zone and challenge ourselves.
 My advice—take a chance on yourself!
 Because when you do, you’ll do better.